-Yuki Tatsumi is Senior Associate of the East Asia Program at the Stimson Center in Washington, D.C.
+Yuki Tatsumi is Director of the Japan Program at the Stimson Center in Washington, D.C.
 She is also a non-resident senior fellow at the Canon Institute for Global Studies in Tokyo, Japan.
 She is a co-author of Global Security Watch: Japan (Praeger, 2010), an author of Opportunity out of Necessity: Impacts of US Defense Budget Cuts on the US-Japan Alliance (Stimson, 2013), and Japan’s National Security Policy Infrastructure: Can Tokyo Meet Washington’s Expectations?
 (Stimson Center, 2008).
 She also is an editor of several books, including US-Japan-Australia Security Cooperation: Prospects and Challenges (Stimson, 2015), Japan’s Global Diplomacy: View from Next Generation (Stimson, 2015) and Japan’s Challenges in East Asia: View from Next Generation (Stimson, 2015).

 Tatsumi holds a B.A. in liberal arts from the International Christian University in Tokyo, Japan and an M.A. in international economics and Asian studies from the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University in Washington.